ManjulaChalla/Montecarlo-MultiGPU/README.md

 ## Key Implementation Details

-This sample application demonstrates the CUDA MonteCarloMultiGPU using key concepts such as Random Number Generator and Computational Finance.
+>**Note**: This sample application demonstrates the CUDA MonteCarloMultiGPU using key concepts such as Random Number Generator and Computational Finance.

-## Build the `MonteCarloMultiGPU` Sample for CPU and GPU
+## Set Environment Variables
 When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
 This practice ensures that your compiler, libraries, and tools are ready for development.

+## Build the `MonteCarloMultiGPU` Sample for CPU and GPU

 > **Note**: If you have not already done so, set up your CLI
-> environment by sourcing  the `setvars` script located in
-> the root of your oneAPI installation.
+> environment by sourcing  the `setvars` script located in the root of your oneAPI installation.
 >
 > Linux*:
 > - For system wide installations: `. /opt/intel/oneapi/setvars.sh`